GLP-1 market enters triple inflection: oral agents, insurance cliff, and end of 503B compounding

 - 2026-W19

-May 6: CMS formally announces the Medicare GLP-1 Bridge model (2026.7.1–2027.12.31), confirming details that Wegovy, Zepbound KwikPen, and Foundayo tablets apply to enrollees with BMI 27+ (with comorbidity) or BMI 35+.
-Massachusetts and Rhode Island join the four states (California, New Hampshire, Pennsylvania, South Carolina) ending Medicaid obesity GLP-1 coverage, expanding the out-of-pocket burden.
+May 6: CMS formally announces the Medicare GLP-1 Bridge model (2026.7.1–2027.12.31), confirming details: Wegovy, Zepbound KwikPen, and Foundayo tablets apply to enrollees with BMI 27+ (with comorbidity) or BMI 35+.
+Massachusetts and Rhode Island join four states (California, New Hampshire, Pennsylvania, South Carolina) ending Medicaid obesity GLP-1 coverage, expanding out-of-pocket burden.
 Pfizer Q1 revenue of $14.45B beats consensus, adding Big Pharma momentum.
 With July 1 Bridge implementation as the pivot, the three-axis shift of 'oral agents + insurance cliff + end of compounding' is now formally cemented by a single policy declaration.

 Editor's note